didymo/userprofiles/README.md

-# userprofile-master
+# userprofiles
-Service Club manage Profiles Drupal 8 module
+Drupal 8 module that handles user profiles and user data in accordance with Australian Privacy laws.